RubixML/ML/docs/cross-validation/monte-carlo.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/MonteCarlo.php">[source]</a></span>

 # Monte Carlo
- Monte Carlo cross validation or *repeated random subsampling* is a technique that averages the validation score of a learner over a user-defined number of simulations where the learner is trained and tested on random splits of the dataset.
+Monte Carlo cross validation (or *repeated random subsampling*) is a technique that averages the validation score of a learner over a user-defined number of simulations where the learner is trained and tested on random splits of the dataset.
+The estimated validation score approaches the actual validation score as the number of simulations goes to infinity, however, only a tiny fraction of all possible simulations are needed to produce a pretty good approximation.

 **Interfaces:** [Validator](api.md#validator), [Parallel](#parallel)